kattni/djangocon-us-2025-the-source-of-change/README.md

-# The Source of Change: Bettering Online Communities Can Begin with You
+# DjangoCon US 2025: The Source of Change: Bettering Online Communities Can Begin with You

 ## Helpful Links